 Where are they now?
 Saka’s team-mates from his last Arsenal U23 game

-In less than two years, Bukayo Saka has gone from a promising young prospect to one of Arsenal‘s standout performers.
+In less than three years, England international Bukayo Saka has gone from a promising young prospect to one of Arsenal’s standout performers.

 Saka made his last appearance for Arsenal’s Under-23s in August 2019, starting in a 2-2 draw against Everton in the Premier League 2.